GrgBls/noty/README.md

 ## Installation
 ---

+## With pip
-## With pip(Warning: As of now, pip installation doesn't work.
+( :heavy_exclamation_mark: Warning: As of now, pip installation doesn't work.
 Please install using the no pip method.
-I am working to fix this.Thanks for understanding.
+I am working to fix this.Thanks for understanding.)

     # Install package from pypi
     $ pip3 install noty